jtemel/jobserver/README.md

 ## Features Currently Supported
 ### Jobs
 #### randprint [arg]
-Writes "A stitch in time" arg times to stdout in random sized pieces, or a usage message to stderr.
+Writes "A stitch in time" arg times to stdout in random sized pieces on random intervals of time ("packets"), or a usage message to stderr.

 ### Commands